jbillcliffe/portfolio3-booking-system/README.md

 NB.
 Not real payments for many security reasons and not for commercial gain!
 ![Order Confirmation](readme/create-order/payment/order-confirmation.png)

-Payment can be attemped on [Declining](readme/create-order/payment/payment-decline-card.png), [Stolen](readme/create-order/payment/payment-security-card.png) and [Successful](readme/create-order/payment/payment-success-feedback.png) cards.
+Payment can be attempted on [Declining](readme/create-order/payment/payment-decline-card.png), [Stolen](readme/create-order/payment/payment-security-card.png) and [Successful](readme/create-order/payment/payment-success-feedback.png) cards.

 Validation is also made, by ensuring no [blank or incorrect entries are made](readme/create-order/payment/payment-validation.png).